 Don’t talk about the size of your home or that you have a car (or multiple).
 Be cautious not to be callous when talking about things you own.

-Avoid sharing pictures that may not be appropriate, and remember that your sponsored child lives in a completely different country and culture.
-While that family picture at the water park may be the “best one you’ve taken in years,” the bathing suits may be quite a shock to your sponsored child.
+Avoid sharing pictures that may not be appropriate, and remember that he or she lives in a completely different country and culture.
+While that family picture at the water park may be the “best one you’ve taken in years,” the bathing suits may be quite a shock.
 Also, try not to send pictures of your home or belongings.

 I’ve been asked if a picture of a theme park would be okay to send; I think that’s fine.
 Bottom line, use your best judgment and if you’re not sure, it’s best to call and ask us or don’t send it at all.

 Finally, I’ve compiled some resources for you.
-Feel free to share your own ideas and resources for letter writing topics in the comments!
+Feel free to share your own ideas and resources for letter writing ideas in the comments!